Skin Care Tips

 What Causes Unbalanced pH?

 Antibiotics, diet, hormones, menstrual periods, unprotected sex, stress, moisture, tight pants, and basically a ton of things can throw off your pH!
-Especially, the use of products near the area that contain fragrance, alcohol or harsh chemicals.
-That’s why our Skin Defense Lotion and Intimate Wipes are pH balanced and fragrance free.
+Especially the use of products near the area that contain fragrance, alcohol or harsh chemicals.
+That’s why we created our Skin Defense Lotion and Intimate Wipes pH balanced and fragrance free.

 Signs or Symptoms